 9. Time Savings:

-Design and construction involve managing hundreds of timelines that need to coordinate in lockstep.
-Design-build creates opportunities for owners to contemplate major decisions, ask questions, and consider their options.
-Anything the team can do to avoid taking steps backward is going to lead to better, faster, and more cost-effective results.
-The design-build system is highly adaptive and responsive in the field.
-Big decisions can be revisited during construction without change orders or additional fees.
-Although the conventional story is that making changes costs money, that is not necessarily so in design-build.
+Maintaining or exceeding the construction schedule is paramount for a successful project.
+Design-build construction involves managing hundreds of timelines that need to coordinate in lockstep.
+Design-build creates opportunities for the owner to contemplate major design decisions, ask questions, get real-time feedback and make proactive decisions that can impact schedule goals.
+All key stakeholders are at the table from the beginning of the process.
+Anything the team can do to avoid taking steps backward will lead to better, faster, and more cost-effective results.
+The design-build system is highly adaptive and responsive during construction.
+Big decisions can be revisited throughout without the added cost and time delays created by change orders due to design oversight or gaps in plans and specifications, often seen in design-bid-build and construction manager at-risk delivery models.

 10. Cost savings:

-There are several reasons why the design-build delivery method works so well for new construction and major renovation projects, including many others not listed here.
-To learn more about design-build, its benefits and costs, and if it could be a solution for your building, start a conversation with me today or contact your representative from Performance Services!
+There are several reasons why the design-build delivery method works so well for new construction and renovation projects.
+To learn more about design-build and how it could be a solution for your next project, start a conversation with your local Performance Services representative today!

 Ready to start building with us?